sourcegraph/handbook/content/engineering/search/iteration_log.md

 - **Outcomes:**
     - Code monitor CRUD: users are able to list and edit (non-functioning) monitors
 - **Work log:**
-    - 2020-11-20: (stefan): milestone reached for backend implementation of code monitors: minimum set of GraphQL queries and mutations to support the POC are in place.
+    - 2020-11-20 (stefan): milestone reached for backend implementation of code monitors: minimum set of GraphQL queries and mutations to support the POC are in place.
 Next step: implement "query runner" and "email sender".
     - 2020-11-23 (farhan): code monitoring listing page completed.
 Edit functionality is deprioritized in favor of search context prototyping, so may not be completed this iteration.
+    - 2020-11-27 (stefan): finished new query runner, for now queries are queued for executing every 5 minutes.
+Next step: implement "email sender".

+### Scale indexed search to 500k repositories

+- **Owner(s):** Stefan, Keegan
+- **Outcomes:**
+    - Improved performance for simple regex queries such as "term1 term2 patternType:regexp"
+- **Work log:**
+    - 2020-11-27 (stefan): Our CR for upstream zoekt was accepted and we merged it into to our fork.
+I added related queries to search-blitz to measure improvements.
+Local tests just on zoekt and on medium sized repos showed that latencies reduce between 30% to 80% for relevant queries.
+I will look at search-blitz data next week.

 ### Documentation clean up and content